h3nnes/nsg-tweaks/README.md

 1. Install the module APK.
 2. In LSPosed → Modules, enable **NSG Tweaks** and set the scope to **NSG (QuickTest)**.
 3. Force-stop NSG and reopen it.
 4. All features are active by default.
-Three toggles in **NSG → Settings → Experiments** let you turn individual features on or off.
+Six toggles in **NSG → Settings → Experiments** let you turn individual features on or off.

 ---